 4. Explore models for building community

-Everyone approaches community building differently, but whatever your vision, there’s one goal we all share—and that’s the success of individual students.
+Everyone approaches community-building differently, but whatever your vision, there’s one goal we all share—and that’s the success of individual students.
 Regardless of approach, educators can improve their community-building efforts tremendously by exploring outside interests and integrating elements from other successful programs into their strategy.

 5. Build a data-driven culture of innovation and accountability

 In the fast-paced world of online learning, embracing innovation means encouraging an experimentation mindset among institutions and individuals alike.
-To be successful in the online learning space, educators must adapt an agile mindset and be able to learn from failures and successes, as well as adjust curriculum in real-time to improve the online learning experience.
+To be successful in the online learning space, educators must adopt an agile mindset and be able to learn from failures and successes, as well as adjust curriculum in real-time to improve the online learning experience.

 Some efforts will fail, of course, but by setting strategic goals, experimenting, and regularly measuring progress, you’ll be able to pivot quickly to recover from failures.
 Use hard data to cater to individual needs, and put student success at the forefront of curriculum development.

 The Path Toward Innovative Online Education Made Clear

 Online education is still evolving, and we’ve got a long way to go, but thanks to insights from gatherings like OS3, the path is beginning to be made clear.
 Student success depends on educators’ commitment to understanding student populations, customizing online programs, building community, and leveraging hard data to improve the online education experience.